 The 37th Annual Traveling Circus Knuckleheads Baseball Party was another success on June 10!
 Live music by the Jim Boardwine Orchestra and Cats on Holiday plus the Tribe beating the White Sox.

-Last year seven OWU Phi Delts from 1980 to 1983 got together for some golf at Penn State University.
-This year we had eleven, including Kenny Watson who made it from Florida.
+IN 2016 seven OWU Phi Delts from 1980 to 1983 got together for some golf at Penn State University.
+IN 2017 we had eleven, including Kenny Watson who made it from Florida.
 We plan on doing the same thing and hoping for a few more of our old frat brothers to join us in 2018 on July 21/22.
-Email me for more info at email@example.com.
+Email me for more info at firstname.lastname@example.org.
 Penn State is almost equal distance from NYC, DC, and Cleveland.

 Third Annual Literary Night at Sokolowski’s University Inn